m0baxter/gobots/README.md

 - relatively fast, it is just one addition.

 cons:
-- does not seem to generalize well to unseen input sequence lenghts
+- does not seem to generalize well to unseen input sequence lengths
 - does not encourage attention to any particular positions in the sequence.
 - is not explicitly included in the attention mechanism.